 How to identify dry skin and understand its causes

 In order to combat dry skin under your eyes, it is important to identify it early, and recognise its causes and symptoms.

-According to Mayo Clinic, normal, hydrated skin has plump cells, but when the skin becomes dry, those cells shrivel creating fine lines and wrinkles.
+, normal, hydrated skin has plump cells, but when the skin becomes dry, those cells shrivel creating fine lines and wrinkles.
 This skin can then flake and itch, and become red and irritated.

 Dry skin may feel rough and sore and, in some cases, show scales.